all exits final

 Ok, so here we go.
 My first R.E.M. show, late summer 1985.
 Following the release of 'Fables' in June of that year, they played this show during the first leg of the tour in support of that album.
 The opening act was 'The Three O'Clock', and utterly forgettable L.A. quintet that played a mix of insipid, jangly psychedelic pop.

 I had been anticipating seeing R.E.M. since having first seen them on Letterman a few years earlier.
 They did not disappoint live.
 Cloaked mostly in shadow, the band was incredible.
 Stipe was his typical reticent self, draped over the microphone stand, mumbling through lyrics in his lazy, southern drawl.
+I was astounded and moved.
+A real serious show of a real serious band turned me into a real serious fan.

 I remember at the time I had been expelled from high school and was pumping gas to make ends meet.
 Somehow I found the $33.00 for a couple of tickets.
 In attendance with me that night was 'Jon M.' He was another stoner/outsider who was just as aimless and as broke as I was, so I gave him my extra ticket.
 He did however help influence and shape my musical tastes, so I guess I owed him something.